freenas/freenas-docs/userguide/install.rst

 Use the arrow keys to highlight the destination SSD, hard drive,
 |usb-stick|, or virtual disk.
 Press the :kbd:`spacebar` to select
 it.

 To mirror the |os-device|, move to the second device and press :kbd:`spacebar` to select it also.
+16 GiB swap partitions are created for mirrored boot devices that are larger than 64 GiB and not USB mass storage devices.

 After making these selections, press :kbd:`Enter`.
 The warning shown in :numref:`Figure %s <install_warning_fig>` is displayed, a reminder not to install the operating system on a drive that is meant for storage.
 Press :kbd:`Enter` to continue on to